 Security for terminal --tags

-How terminal --tags handles your data, where it stores profiles, how updates are delivered, and what happens if your subscription lapses.
+How terminal --tags handles your data, where it stores your tags, how updates are delivered, and what happens if your subscription lapses.

 Permissions we request and why